minzheng2014/game-of-pig/README.md

 6. If a player rolls a 1, their turn is over, and the next players turn is active.
 7. Players turns are sequential.

-Other Information:
+# Other Information

-This was a exercise for my personal CS121 class to practice Java and object oriented approaches to coding.
+This was a exercise to practice Java and object oriented approaches to coding.